Human rights in the UK after Brexit

-This includes protections directly effective in UK law, judgments of the Court of Justice of the European Union, and standards implemented through domestic regulations.
+This includes protections directly effective in UK law, judgments of the EU Court of Justice, and standards implemented through domestic regulations.

 As we withdraw from the EU, important victories for human rights from which the UK has benefited during its membership must be retained, and given pride of place within our new settlement.

 2. Protect the legal rights of EU citizens in the UK

 EU nationals should not be treated as bargaining chips, nor should their rights be subject to negotiation nor made contingent upon the actions of other governments.

 EU nationals already in the UK should be guaranteed the right to stay in the UK post-Brexit.

 Commitments must also be made to protect the legal rights they already have, particularly access to healthcare and non-discriminatory access to employment and education.

 3. Retain protections which form part of the Common European Asylum System

 The EU Qualification Directive requires the UK to provide a form of international protection known as humanitarian protection to those fleeing indiscriminate violence, such as the war in Syria.